-For you to understand how much to offer for a home you're interested in, it's important for you to know how sellers price their homes.
+For you to understand how much to offer for a home you're interested in, it's essential for you to know how Sellers price their homes.
 Here are 4 common strategies you'll start to recognize when you begin to view homes:

 1. Clearly Overpriced:

-Every seller wants to realize the most amount of money they can for their home, and real estate agents know this.
-If more than one agent is competing for your listing, an easy way to win the battle is to overinflate the value of your home.
+Every Seller wants to realize the most amount of money they can for their home, and REALTORS® know this.
+If more than one REALTOR® is competing for your listing, an easy way to win the battle is to overinflate the value of your home.
 This is done far too often, with many homes that are priced 10 - 20% over their true market value.

-- your home is likely to be labelled as a "troubled" house by other agents, leading to a lower than fair market price when an offer is finally made.
+- your home is likely to be labelled as a "troubled" house by other REALTORS®, leading to a lower than fair market price when an offer is finally made.